Per wiki policy, Spoilers Off applies here and all spoilers are unmarked. You Have Been Warned.

 - When Darrel fires Boxman into the sun, he passes by the opening credits and a brief second of the opening theme plays.

-- As Rad walks through the Plaza, we see everybody sporting new duds - notably, A Real Magic Skeleton getting Grim Reaper-esque robes, Red Action being a farm-girl, and Potato going full samurai.
+- As Rad walks through the Plaza, we see everybody sporting new duds - notably, A Real Magic Skeleton getting Grim Reaper-esque robes, Brandon has a t-shirt that says "Season 2" on it, Red Action being a farm-girl, and Potato going full samurai.
 Everyone reacts with shock at Rad's new look, with Gregg letting out a "Howie Long" scream and spontaneously combusting.

 - The explanations for why Enid is a mime and Rad is orange: Enid was trying to take a ninja-themed elective at school but walked into the wrong class and apparently didnt realize it, while Rad tried to get an orange tan while on vacation but accidentally used some kind of orange food coloring that stained his skin instead of tanning lotion.